srini-studies/ApiTestAutomation/README.md

     dotnet build                # builds the project

 Running the Tests:
-    dotnet run                  # runs the tests tagged with [Fact] attribute
+    dotnet test                  # runs the tests tagged with [Fact] attribute

 CI/CD Integration: